-In the weeks leading up to your event, write down what needs to be done and by whom.
+In the weeks leading up to your event, write down what needs to be done, by when and by whom.
 You’re giving yourself a mini project plan that will prevent things from slipping through the cracks.
-Include everything here – from confirming with the caterer, to arranging transportation for your speakers.
-Even the smallest missed detail can make for a giant disaster!

-3. Continue to write things down as they cross your mind.
+3. Continue to write things as they cross your mind.

-We risk losing every idea that pops into our head when we don’t commit an idea to paper, you risk forgetting it.
-So keep a pen and notepad on you at all times, so that you can jot down every last-minute thought.
+When you don’t commit an idea to paper, you risk forgetting it.
+So keep a pen and notepad (virtual works too) on you at all times, so that you can jot down every last-minute thought.

 4. Clear your desk.